Pneumothorax Clinical Signs and TMC CSE Exam Tips Vector

 1. Physical Examination Findings

-2. Chest X-Ray: The Gold Standard
+2. Chest X-Ray: The Most Common Diagnostic Test

 3. Point-of-Care Ultrasound (POCUS)